DexxZone/DexxZone/README.md

 ---

-## About
+## Professional Summary

-I'm a full stack developer focused on building scalable web applications and SaaS products.
+Full stack developer with experience building and maintaining modern web applications and SaaS products.
-I enjoy working across the stack — from clean frontend architecture to efficient backend systems.
+Strong focus on clean architecture, performance, and maintainability.

+I actively study **web security** as a hobby to write safer, more resilient code and avoid common vulnerabilities in production systems.

+---

+## What I'm Working On

-- Currently building **SaaS products**
+- Building **SaaS applications**
-- Learning **Go**
+- Learning **Go** (early-stage, focused on fundamentals and backend use cases)
-- Open to collaborating on **Go-based projects**
-- Comfortable with **JavaScript & TypeScript**
-- I do Try Hack Me as a Hobby
+- Exploring **web and application security** to improve code quality

 ---